Corey Bailey

 8mm film editor that I have modified.
 While being transferred, the tape is wiped,

-original reel is inspected, then soaked in denatured alcohol, dried and the tape is
+The original reel is inspected, then soaked in denatured alcohol, dried and the

 soaked in the solution.
 The cardboard tape box is sprayed again with white